All Episodes

 Look, this is moderates.

-Look at why are you shocked?
+Look at, why are you shocked?

-Trump's coalition is exactly what the Republican Party for all these years have been claiming they want.
+I have been saying for, I don't know how long Trump's coalition is exactly what the Republican Party for all these years has been claiming they want.

-The CNN, they can't figure it out.
+They can't figure it out.

-Somebody asked Gloria Borger, Gloria, why is it that so many Hispanics are supporting Trump when he insults them every day?
+Gloria, why is it that so many Hispanics are supporting Trump when he insults them every day?

-She didn't have an answer for it.
+She doesn't have an answer for it.

 Well, you know, anger.

-They don't have an answer for it.
+Man, they don't have an answer for it.

 To this day, they can't explain this.

-That's I understand that.
+I understand that.

 Moderates are supposed to be turned off by anger.

-Republicans who believe don't criticize Obama.
+Republicans believe don't criticize Obama.

 Don't be seen as shutting down the government.